 The website was formerly called the Alliance for Advanced Health.

 Funded by / Ownership

-NewMarket Health Publishing, LLC owns and publishes the Alliance for Advanced Health.
-They do not disclose how they generate revenue.
+NewMarket Health Publishing, LLC owns and publishes the Natural Health Response.
+Subscription fees generate revenue.

 Analysis / Bias

-In review, the Alliance for Advanced Health promotes anti-vaccination propaganda and conspiracies where the Government is withholding cancer cures for the benefit of Big Pharma.
-Alliance for Advanced Health does publish credible info, but overall, we rate them a Conspiracy-Pseudoscience site based on promoting anti-vaccination propaganda and government conspiracies.
+In review, the Natural Health Response promotes anti-vaccination propaganda such as this NEVER Get the Flu!
+(No Vaccine Necessary) and conspiracies where the Government is withholding cancer cures for the benefit of Big Pharma.
+Natural Health Response Health does publish credible info, but overall, we rate them a Conspiracy-Pseudoscience site based on promoting anti-vaccination propaganda and government conspiracies.

-Overall, we rate the Alliance for Advanced Health a quackery level pseudoscience based on promoting anti-vaccine and anti-science propaganda that does not align with the consensus of facts.
-(D. Van Zandt 1/28/2018) Updated (12/3/2021)
+Overall, we rate the Natural Health Response a quackery-level pseudoscience based on promoting anti-vaccine and anti-science propaganda that does not align with the consensus of facts.
+(D. Van Zandt 1/28/2018) Updated (10/18/2023)

 Last Updated on October 18, 2023 by Media Bias Fact Check